dvfrancis/hi-lo-card-game/README.md

 ###### Acceptance Criteria

-- The website is quick to load and saves user progress.
+- The website is quick to load.
-- The length of the game can be amended.
+- The game can be abandoned, if necessary.

 ###### Tasks

 - Ensure the website has excellent load performance on Google Lighthouse.
-- Add an option to specify the number of cards used in a game.
+- Add ability to navigate away from the game at any point.

 ##### User 3